Semrush Pricing (2026) — Which Plan is Best for You?

 So the Advanced plan will meet the needs of most power users — but even so, there may be some businesses for whom these features and limits are not sufficient.

-That’s where the Custom version of Semrush comes in.
+That’s where the Enterprise version of Semrush comes in.

 So far in our overview of Semrush pricing, we’ve looked at “off-the-shelf” plans.